AmoebeLabs/material3-themes-manual/docs/examples/introduction.md

 All these examples are available on Github and HACS.
 Each example contains a link to the resources.

+!!! warning "At this moment not all examples are already available in GitHub, nor in HACS"
+    You can see it on the example page where "No repository found" is displayed.

 ##:material-home-floor-3: Examples in order of the color wheel

 All examples show [example view \#12][sak-example-12-url] of the Swiss Army Knife custom card.